Are alcohol ads and underage drinking related? Can preventing alcohol ads on TV reduce underage drinking?

 Neither Simple nor Effective

 So it turns out that prohibiting alcohol ads on TV wouldn’t be a simple and effective way to reduce underage drinking.
-It wouldn’t be simple because advertising legal products is protected by the First Amendment of the U.S. Constitution.
+It wouldn’t be simple.
+That’s because advertising is protected by the US Constitution.
 Courts refer to it as commercial free speech.

-In addition, prohibiting alcohol ads would almost certainly be ineffective in reducing underage drinking.
+Also, prohibiting alcohol ads would almost certainly be ineffective in reducing underage drinking.
 There’s a low correlation between the ads and later drinking.
 And there is no evidence that alcohol ads cause young people to begin drinking.
-That’s the conclusion of research done around the world for decades by governments, health agencies and universities.
+That’s the conclusion of research done around the world for decades.
+And by governments, health agencies and universities.

 What Alcohol Ads Can Do

 Alcohol advertising doesn’t cause non-drinkers to begin drinking.
 It doesn’t increase the total consumption of alcohol.
 And it doesn’t increase alcohol-related problems.

 Alcohol producers advertise their products because effective ads can increase their share of the market.
-They gain it at the expense of their competitors, who lose market share.
+They gain it at the expense of their competitors.
+They lose market share.

 Alcohol Ads and Underage Drinking